Pokémon Ultra Sun and Ultra Moon

 and are 2017 role-playing video games developed by Game Freak and published by The Pokémon Company and Nintendo for the Nintendo 3DS.
 Part of the seventh generation of the Pokémon video game series, the games are enhanced versions of Pokémon Sun and Pokémon Moon, which released the previous year.
 Announced in June 2017, they were released worldwide on 17 November 2017.
 They were the final mainline Pokémon games for the Nintendo 3DS family of systems, with the series migrating over to the Nintendo Switch the next year.

-As with previous installments, the games follow the journey of a young Pokémon Trainer, taking place in the Alola region — based on Hawaii.
+As with previous installments, the games follow the journey of a young Pokémon Trainer, taking place in the Alola Region — based on Hawaii.
 Differences from Sun and Moon include an alternate storyline and new gameplay features, characters, Pokémon, and Pokémon forms, including new forms of the legendary Pokémon Necrozma as version mascots.

 The games received generally positive reception, with critics praising the additional features included over Sun and Moon, although some criticized it for being too similar for a majority of the story.
-As of 30 September 2024, a combined total of 9.23 million copies have been sold worldwide, ranking them as the ninth-best-selling Nintendo 3DS titles of all time.
+As of March 31, 2025, a combined total of 9.26 million units have been sold worldwide, ranking them as the ninth-best-selling Nintendo 3DS titles of all time.

 Gameplay

 Similar to previous games in the series, Pokémon Ultra Sun and Ultra Moon are role-playing video games with adventure elements.
-While set in an alternate version of the Alola region, the mechanics and graphics remain largely the same as Pokémon Sun and Moon, with the primary differences being its modified storyline now including the Ultra Recon Squad.
+While set in an alternate version of the Alola Region, the mechanics and graphics remain largely the same as Pokémon Sun and Moon, with the primary differences being its modified storyline now including the Ultra Recon Squad.
 The player character designs are also different, though they remain customisable.
 "Global Missions", where players across the world work towards a collective goal, also make a return.